cfengine/documentation/getting-started/installation.markdown

   following two commands: /`etc/init.d/iptables stop` and `chkconfig iptables off`

-CFEngine bundles all critical dependencies into the distribution package;
-therefore, additional software is not required.
+CFEngine bundles all critical dependencies into the package; therefore, additional software is not required.

 ****